Chloroplast: Prasinophyte-derived chloroplast

+Tripartite symbiosis

+The ciliate Pseudoblepharisma tenue has two bacterial symbionts, one pink, one green.
+In 2021, both symbionts were confirmed to be photosynthetic: Ca. Thiodictyon intracellulare (Chromatiaceae), a purple sulfur bacterium with a genome just half the size of their closest known relatives; and Chlorella sp.
+K10, a green alga.
+There is also a variant of Pseudoblepharisma tenue that only contains chloroplasts from green algae and no endosymbiotic purple bacteria.

 Red algal derived chloroplasts

+Secondary chloroplasts derived from red algae appear to have only been taken up only once, which then diversified into a large group called chromists or chromalveolates.
+Today they are found in the haptophytes, cryptomonads, heterokonts, dinoflagellates and apicomplexans (the CASH lineage).
+Red algal secondary chloroplasts usually contain chlorophyll c and are surrounded by four membranes.

+However, chromist monophyly has been rejected, and it is considered more likely that some chromists acquired their plastids by incorporating another chromist instead of inheriting them from a common ancestor.
+Cryptophytes seem to have acquired plastids from red algae, which were then transmitted from them to both the Heterokontophytes and the Haptophytes, and then from these last to the Myzozoa.

 Cryptophytes

-Cryptophytes, or cryptomonads are a group of algae that contain a red-algal derived chloroplast.
+Cryptophytes, or cryptomonads, are a group of algae that contain a red-algal derived chloroplast.
 Cryptophyte chloroplasts contain a nucleomorph that superficially resembles that of the chlorarachniophytes.
-Cryptophyte chloroplasts have four membranes, the outermost of which is continuous with the rough endoplasmic reticulum.
-They synthesize ordinary starch, which is stored in granules found in the periplastid space—outside the original double membrane, in the place that corresponds to the red alga's cytoplasm.
+Cryptophyte chloroplasts have four membranes.
+The outermost membrane is continuous with the rough endoplasmic reticulum.
+They synthesize ordinary starch, which is stored in granules found in the periplastid space—outside the original double membrane, in the place that corresponds to the ancestral red alga's cytoplasm.
 Inside cryptophyte chloroplasts is a pyrenoid and thylakoids in stacks of two.

-Their chloroplasts do not have phycobilisomes, but they do have phycobilin pigments which they keep in their thylakoid space, rather than anchored on the outside of their thylakoid membranes.
+Cryptophyte chloroplasts do not have phycobilisomes, but they do have phycobilin pigments which they keep in the thylakoid space, rather than anchored on the outside of their thylakoid membranes.

 Cryptophytes may have played a key role in the spreading of red algal based chloroplasts.

 Haptophytes

 Haptophytes are similar and closely related to cryptophytes or heterokontophytes.
-Their chloroplasts lack a nucleomorph, their thylakoids are in stacks of three, and they synthesize chrysolaminarin sugar, which they store completely outside of the chloroplast, in the cytoplasm of the haptophyte.
+Their chloroplasts lack a nucleomorph, their thylakoids are in stacks of three, and they synthesize chrysolaminarin sugar, which are stored in granules completely outside of the chloroplast, in the cytoplasm of the haptophyte.

-Heterokontophytes (stramenopiles)
+Stramenopiles (heterokontophytes)

-The heterokontophytes, also known as the stramenopiles, are a very large and diverse group of eukaryotes.
-The photoautotrophic lineage, Ochrophyta, including the diatoms and the brown algae, golden algae, and yellow-green algae, also contains red algal derived chloroplasts.
+The stramenopiles, also known as heterokontophytes, are a very large and diverse group of eukaryotes.
+It inlcludes Ochrophyta—which includes diatoms, brown algae (seaweeds), and golden algae (chrysophytes)— and Xanthophyceae (also called yellow-green algae).

-Heterokont chloroplasts are very similar to haptophyte chloroplasts, containing a pyrenoid, triplet thylakoids, and with some exceptions, having four layer plastidic envelope, the outermost epiplastid membrane connected to the endoplasmic reticulum.
-Like haptophytes, heterokontophytes store sugar in chrysolaminarin granules in the cytoplasm.
-Heterokontophyte chloroplasts contain chlorophyll a and with a few exceptions chlorophyll c, but also have carotenoids which give them their many colors.
+Heterokont chloroplasts are very similar to haptophyte chloroplasts.
+They have a pyrenoid, triplet thylakoids, and, with some exceptions, four layer plastidic envelope with the outermost membrane connected to the endoplasmic reticulum.
+Like haptophytes, stramenopiles store sugar in chrysolaminarin granules in the cytoplasm.
+Stramenopile chloroplasts contain chlorophyll a and, with a few exceptions, chlorophyll c.
+They also have carotenoids which give them their many colors.